modbas/mad76/README.md

 MAD76 Academy
 =============

-MAD76 Academy offers a variety of learning lessons to help you get started with your MAD76 kit
+MAD76 Academy offers a variety of learning lessons to help you getting started with your MAD76 kit

 -   [Linux Basics](doc/teachlinux/teachlinux.md)